-This set of experiments evaluates the impacts of data traffic generated by the SPT, the MST and the MNT.
+This set of experiments evaluates the impacts of data traffic generated by the SPT, the MST, and the MNT.
 We considered two scenarios: the network has three and five multicast groups (or senders), respectively.
 Each sender/group has 10 receivers.
-We measured the impacts of multicast data traffic on the packet loss rate, or the packet delivery ratio (PDR), of 20 unicast flows.
-Each unicast source transmits at a constant bit rate of 1 packet/s, and the packet size is 512 bytes excluding the header size.
+We measured the impacts of multicast data traffic on the packet-loss rate or the PDR of 20 unicast flows.
+Each unicast source transmits at a constant bit rate of one packet/s, and the packet size is 512 bytes excluding the header size.
 We varied the traffic load generated by each multicast sender and measured the average PDR of the unicast flows.
-Figures 5 and 6 display the results of this set of experiments in the network of 300 nodes.
+Figure 5 and Fig. 6 display the results of this set of experiments in the network of 300 nodes.